josephko91/modis-download/README.md

 If you already created an account, [login](https://urs.earthdata.nasa.gov/).

 ## Step 2: Find the data you want
-The next step is to use the Earthdata search tool to query for the subset of data you want.
+The next step is to use the Earthdata search tool to find the data product you want.

 You can get to the search tool here: https://search.earthdata.nasa.gov/search or you can also get to it from the [Earthdata homepage](https://earthdata.nasa.gov/) by clicking "Find Data."